 Great workout for your abs while keeping the core active and engaged.
 Really focus on the strength of your lower back to prevent false execution.
 This exercise is great for adding some variety to your abs workout.

 Place the resistance band behind your back.
-Hold your arms at chest height keeping them slightly flexed (don’t lock your elbows) and stretch your arms to each side.
+Hold your arms at chest height keeping them slightly flexed and stretch your arms to each side.
 Move your stretched arms in front of your chest bringing your hands together.
 Squeeze your chest muscles and make sure your elbows stay in line with your arms at chest height.
 Return slowly to the starting position to complete the repetition.
+Remember to keep your shoulders down.
 Repeat this exercise 12 times.

 The main target of this exercise is to strengthen your chest while performing a controlled and slow movement.

 This resistance band workout plan strengthens your whole body and activates your core.
 If you are doing a lot of office work or travel much, these exercises will be great for your overall body balance, muscle strength, and posture.
 There are many more workouts that can be completed using resistance bands, but these 5 exercises are a great way for getting started.
 If you want more, check out our morning resistance band training for the perfect start to your day.